Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 The Huawei P50 Pro has the Snapdragon 888 4G processor.
 It is the most powerful chip of 2021 and, although it has already been surpassed by the Snapdragon 8 Gen 1, it still offers more than enough power for any user.

-The Huawei P50 Pro is accompanied by 8GB of LPDDR5 RAM , a sufficient amount to not have problems when multi-tasking, as well as 256 GB of storage .
-Huawei has added the ability to expand storage using its proprietary card format called NM Card, which is more expensive than micro-SD cards , at the cost of occupying the second SIM card slot.
+The Huawei P50 Pro is accompanied by 8GB of LPDDR5 RAM, a sufficient amount to not have problems when multi-tasking, as well as 256 GB of storage.
+Huawei has added the ability to expand storage via its proprietary card format called NM Card, which is more expensive than micro-SD cards, at the cost of occupying the second SIM card slot.

-In benchmarks, the Huawei P50 Pro scores high , on a par with other high-end smartphones from last year with the same chip.
+In benchmarks, the Huawei P50 Pro gets high scores, on a par with other high-end smartphones from last year with the same chip.
 On a day-to-day basis, it moves quickly and I haven’t experienced any hiccups when moving around the interface, loading heavy apps/games, or multi-tasking.

-In terms of connectivity, the Huawei P50 Pro comes with WiFi 6 , but it does not support the more modern WiFi 6E standard that takes advantage of the 6 GHz band.
-It also supports Bluetooth 5.2, dual-frequency GPS, and NFC.
+In terms of connectivity, the Huawei P50 Pro comes with WiFi 6, but it does not support the more modern WiFi 6E standard that takes advantage of the 6 GHz band.
+It is also compatible with Bluetooth 5.2, dual-frequency GPS and NFC.

-Unfortunately, it doesn’t support 5G connectivity , so the connection is limited to 4G cellular networks.
+Unfortunately, it does not support 5G connectivity, so the connection is limited to 4G cellular networks.
 Although it is rare to see a high-end smartphone without 5G, in practice it is not a serious problem, since 5G networks are not that widespread yet.
 As an example, the Huawei P50 Pro has achieved 4G download speeds of 105 Mbps at home, the same as I get with other 5G smartphones.

 Huawei has not added eSIM support, but it is possible to make use of Dual SIM functionality through two nano-SIM cards.

-The Huawei P50 Pro lacks a 3.5mm jack. and thus does not offer FM radio either .
+The Huawei P50 Pro lacks a 3.5mm jack. and therefore does not offer FM radio either.
 It has stereo speakers, and the sound is quite powerful and has a good richness of tones, although it does not support Dolby Atmos or some high-quality Bluetooth codecs such as aptX or aptX HD.

 Focusing on the phone’s software, the Huawei P50 Pro runs EMUI 12 on Android 11.
 However, as is known, it does not incorporate Google mobile services (GMS) or the Play Store app store .

-There are ways to (partially) overcome this limitation, such as Gspace , which emulates an environment in which apps with Google services can be run, but it is not as efficient as having the native services, since it has some limitations.
+There are ways to (partially) overcome this limitation, such as Gspace, which emulates an environment in which apps with Google services can be executed, but it is not as efficient as having native services, since it has some limitations.

 Leaving aside the absence of Google services, EMUI 12 brings a modern looking interface with a modern design, nice animations and very interesting functionalities if you are within the Huawei ecosystem, since with Device+ it is possible to combine link devices with each other ( headphones, tablets, laptops) to use multi-screen, access phone files from the computer as another drive, etc.